MartinWie/PassGen/README.md

 - Implement endpoint to fetch a new password
   - Load password on pageload
   - Add copy button to input field(reorder buttons)
-  - Fix bug once typed replace does not work
+  - Fix bug once typed replace does not work(looks like placeholder is the issue)
   - Implement base functionality(amount, language, lenght)
-  - Disable insert endpoint
 - Implement share functionality(add password to link and do not store it in DB so only the link can decrypt the password and make sure we can max send 5000 chars)
 - Really delete the password after max visits are done
 - Add toggle for dark/light mode
+  - Add toggle button
+  - Store state for that
+  - Also store the word length and the language(checkout localStorage or sessionStorage)
 - add required footer stuff
 - Add donation(keep the service running) button and Github link to the project
 - Add option to generate Public/Private Keypair in browser client(some sort of toggle)